baryla/treesy/readme.md

 };
 ```

 If `deep` is set to tree, the finder will do a recursive search.
 If it's false, it'll only look at the direct children of the tree (root nodes).
+The default value is **true**

 `Node` - Used to set the "from" point on the search.
 If a node is passed, it'll start the search from there and search its children only.